Akashpaulpulickal/Java-Script/README.md

 # Java-Script
-Python is a versatile programming language known for its readability and ease of use.
-It's widely used for various tasks, from web development and data science to automation and machine learning, making it a valuable tool for developers on GitHub.
+JavaScript is a versatile programming language primarily used for creating interactive web pages.
+On GitHub, you can find a vast repository of JavaScript projects, from small scripts to large-scale frameworks, making it an invaluable resource for learning, collaboration, and open-source development.